BobKoto/bob-site/ipage.md

 Now I can share it with even more people.

-More content to come here that bots, scrapers, SEO overlords, etc. will not care about...
+More content to come here that bots, scrapers, SEO overlords (we're comming for you), etc. will not care about...

 I am considering RSS/Notifications to let you know when content is updated.
 Until then check in every couple weeks, months, years, or whatever.